rertzer/ft_cybersecurity_projects/snow_crash/level04/level04.md

-# level04 - CGI Perl Script
+# level04 - Hack Perl

 ## Home

-- `level04 home` contains a perl script named `level04.pl` that belongs to `flag04`.
+- `level04` home contains a perl script named `level04.pl` that belongs to `flag04`.
 - The script is SETUID and SETGID.
-It will executed with `flag04` permissions.
+It will be executed with `flag04` permissions.

 ```
 level04@SnowCrash:~$ ls -al